-The (A)JWSH100199 and (A)JWSH100250 models incorporate a new gas control, which operates at 0"W.C.
+The RUF 199 model incorporates a new gas control, which operates at 0"W.C.
 (0kPa) for both natural and propane gas.
 These models are configured prior to being shipped from the factory and no adjustments are necessary prior to startup.
 The controller monitors the air-flow and makes adjustments to the fan speed which in effect controls the amount of gas flow.
 Therefore, the unit will self-adjust to acquire the correct amount of input.